CHIP-SPV/chipStar/docs/Profiling.md

    - `CHIP_JIT_FLAGS` **appends** to chipStar's backend defaults.
 Use this for adding flags such as `-cl-opt-disable`.
-   - `CHIP_JIT_FLAGS_OVERRIDE` **replaces** the defaults entirely.
-On the OpenCL backend the defaults (`-cl-kernel-arg-info -cl-std=CL3.0`) are required for kernel argument handling, so overriding there will break things unless you re-include them.
+   - `CHIP_JIT_FLAGS_OVERRIDE` **replaces** the defaults entirely for your program.
+On the OpenCL backend the defaults are `-cl-kernel-arg-info -cl-std=CL3.0`; the Intel CPU runtime applies `-cl-std` to SPIR-V programs too and cannot resolve atomics on generic pointers below CL2.0, so an override without a `-cl-std` breaks any kernel using atomics there unless you re-include it. chipStar's own runtime device library always keeps a `-cl-std` (the backend default when your override sets none).
 On Level Zero the defaults are currently empty, making append and override equivalent.

    So: append (`CHIP_JIT_FLAGS`) unless you deliberately need to discard the defaults.